Timeline of Victories

-The Fund halts "research" kill of Yellowstone's bison.
-Fund lawsuit stops the baiting of black bears on all national forests in Wyoming for one hunting season.
+The Fund halts the "research" kill of Yellowstone's bison.
+The Fund's lawsuit stops the baiting of black bears on all national forests in Wyoming for one hunting season.
 The Fund and other conservation groups pressure the Florida Game and Fresh Water Fish Commission into stopping the hunting of the rare Florida black bear.

 The Fund stops canned hunts of exotic species on Texas game ranches.
 The Fund pressures the Australian government to halt construction of a massive Eastern Tollway that would have decimated one of the last remaining pieces of koala habitat and one of the last remaining koala colonies in the country.

 A Fund lawsuit stops a proposed bison sport hunt on a U.S. Army base in New Mexico.
 The Fund rallies Maryland residents to halt a proposed sport hunting season on the state's black bear population and works with the Maryland Department of Natural Resources to start a "Black Bear Conservation Fund."
 The Fund opens the nation's largest high-volume, low-cost, spay and neuter clinic in New York City.
 The Fund releases "What's Wrong With Hunting," a celebrity-filled video for young people.